 What is the difference between the Flu and COVID-19?

 Both influenza (Flu) and COVID-19 are contagious respiratory illnesses but they are caused by different viruses.
 COVID-19 appears to spread more easily than the flu and cause more serious of an illness in some people.
 Flu and COVID share many symptoms, but loss of taste and smell and shortness of breath or difficult breathing are markers of COVID-19.
 Learn more about the difference between flu and COVID here.

 Are there any treatments available for COVID-19?

-Currently, there is no cure or established treatment for COVID-19.
+Currently, there is no cure for COVID-19, however vaccines are now being selectively distributed here in Iowa.
 There are many medications being trialed across the country.
 Our providers are staying up-to-date on the latest advancements in coronavirus treatment and will use evidence-based medicine when it becomes available.